blueminder/flycast-dojo/README.md

 For the sake of performance, it is advised that you keep your games and the emulator on the same drive.

-If you are using the preferred romset, a BIOS is generally not necessary.
-If Flycast ends up asking you for a BIOS, be sure to add `awbios.zip` for Atomiswave games or `naomi.zip` for NAOMI games into your `data` directory in the folder you have Flycast installed.
+For the BIOS, be sure to add `awbios.zip` for Atomiswave games or `naomi.zip` for NAOMI games into your `data` directory in the folder you have Flycast installed.
 In your settings, the folder Flycast is installed in is your **"Home Directory"**.

-*In the case of The King of Fighters XI (**kofxi.zip**), the **MAME 0.226** version is known to work, and is the preferred ROM.
-You will also need **awbios.zip** in this case.*
+*In the case of The King of Fighters XI (**kofxi.zip**), the **MAME 0.226** version is known to work, and is the preferred ROM.*

 If you plan on using the built-in LAN Lobby, make sure that your **"Content Location"** is set to wherever you are holding your ROMs.